John Paul Young: 1978–1980: International success and "Love is In the Air"

 Late in 1977, the European markets began playing "Standing in the Rain", the B-Side for the song "Keep on Smilin'".
-The song became a top 10 hit in Belgium, the Netherlands and Germany.
-NOTE: Some information in Dutch. selling over 400,000 copies.
+The song became a top 10 hit in Belgium, the Netherlands and Germany. selling over 400,000 copies.

 Young's next single, "Love Is in the Air", became a worldwide hit during 1978, peaking at No. 3 on the Australian charts in May, No. 7 in the US Billboard Hot 100, and No. 5 in the UK singles chart.

 The associated album, Love Is in the Air was released in October and reached the top 40 on the Australian albums chart.
 Subsequent singles, "The Day That My Heart Caught Fire" which peaked in the top 20, and "Heaven Sent" continued the disco style.
 Young was crowned 'King of Pop' in October 1978.
 "Love Is in the Air" also won 'Most Popular Australian Single' and Vanda & Young won both 'Best Australian Record Producer' and 'Best Australian Songwriter' at the same awards.

 Young's fifth studio album, Heaven Sent was released in November 1979 and peaked at number 95.
 By mid-1980 Young had left Albert Productions and ended his association with Vanda & Young.